Identifying and improving performance bottlenecks in code and server environments.

 - Render-blocking scripts

-These issues were due to the use of themes and plugins that were badly made.
-All of which, could have been avoided if the developer took the time to properly evaluate them beforehand.
+These issues were due to the use of themes and plugins that were poorly made.
+All of which, could have been avoided if they were properly evaluated beforehand, but this is rarely accounted for in most WordPress development projects.